 CONTINUED IN 2018: up to 8 riders can purchase a storage bay to keep their bike in the Cycling Center for the duration of each phase.

 Anything special I need to do to my bike for the Computrainers?
 No. We have the steel skewers necessary to mount your bike (although it is recomnded that you have your own) and any road tire will work.
 Our instructors will help you to set up on the trainer and learn the calibration process.

 How will the classes be structured/will a workout be provided?
 Each session is structured with a warm-up, skills section, and intervals, which everyone does together.
 Each rider does a power test at the beginning of every POWER BOOSTER session and then receives a zone card with power zones so that you can hit your individual targets in each and every part of the workout.

-NEW FOR 2017: Riders will be provided additional workouts to do at home on their own between classes.
+CONTINUED IN 2018: Riders will be provided additional workouts to do at home on their own between classes.

 What if I can't do the workout?
 (Workout is too hard?)
 We encourage everyone to do his or her best to stay on target with each workout.
 Every rider has his or her own individual power zones, based on the power test, that guide you to the right amount of output and push you to grow as an athlete.
 Our instructors will help guide you and encourage you to complete each part of each workout in the correct way.

 Can I pick and choose when to come, a la carte style?
 We ask that you commit to (by signing up for) an entire four or six week session (two workouts per week, Mon/Wed or Tues/Thurs) and follow our plan to gain maximum advantage from the POWER BOOSTER plan.
 While we understand that things come up and you may have to miss a workout, we encourage you to commit to the entire structure.